OpenFOAM (ESI)

 We use a 2D, three-element high-lift wing in this simulation, applying WMLES for turbulence modeling.
 The simulation is executed via the Inductiva API, first on a 360 vCPU machine and then on an MPI cluster with two large machines to test if we can reduce execution time by half.

-Use Case: Running MB9 Micro-benchmark by ExaFOAM
+Running the MB9 Micro-benchmark by ExaFOAM

-We’ve got 20 simulators ready for you to explore.
+We've got 22 simulators ready for you to explore.

 Just one click away from running your favorite open-source simulators on the cloud and at scale!